core(5) - phpMan

 working directory.
 See below for details on naming.)
 Writing the

-core file will fail if the directory in which it is to be created is
+core file fails if the directory in which it is to be created is

 nonwritable, or if a file with the same name exists and is not